michalc/lowhaio/README.md

 ---

 A lightweight Python asyncio HTTP/1.1 client.
+No additional tasks are created; all code is in a single module; and other than the standard library only a single dependency is required, [aiodnsresolver](https://github.com/michalc/aiodnsresolver).

 ## Usage